Bullae are elevated, fluid-filled blisters ≥ 10 mm in diameter.

-Initial manifestations are highly variable, sometimes resembling those of bullous pemphigoid (see Bullous Pemphigoid).
+Initial manifestations of epidermolysis bullosa acquisita are highly variable, sometimes resembling those of bullous pemphigoid Symptoms and Signs Bullous pemphigoid is a chronic autoimmune skin disorder resulting in generalized, pruritic, bullous lesions in older patients.
+Mucous membrane involvement is rare.
+Diagnosis is by skin biopsy... read more .
 Bullous lesions are most often in areas subject to minor trauma, such as the extensor aspects of the elbows and the dorsal aspects of the hands and feet.
 Healing usually causes scars, milia (superficial epidermal inclusion cysts), and hyperpigmentation.
-Some patients have dystrophic nails, mucosal involvement, or ocular lesions leading to blindness.
-Multiple myeloma, amyloidosis, lymphoma, inflammatory bowel disease, and systemic lupus erythematosus increase the risk of having epidermolysis bullosa acquisita.
+Some patients have dystrophic nails and scarring alopecia, mucosal involvement, or ocular lesions leading to blindness.

 The prognosis is variable, but disease course tends to be prolonged.
 High-quality evidence about treatments is lacking, and treatment recommendations are often anecdotal.
 However, in children, corticosteroids in combination with dapsone have shown benefit.
-In adults and in people with more severe disease, corticosteroids, cyclosporine, IV immune globulin, and azathioprine have been reported to be successful.
+In adults and in people with more severe disease, corticosteroids, dapsone, colchicine, cyclosporine, mycophenolate mofetil, IV immune globulin, rituximab, and azathioprine have been reported to be successful.